 The sleeve gastrectomy cannot be reversed, as much of the stomach has been taken away.
-However, it can be converted to a gastric bypass or duodenal switch.
+However, it can be converted to a gastric bypass.
 This can usually be done laparoscopically.

 Remember that if your operation is undone - whatever operation it was in the first place - your weight is very likely to increase.

 Will I need plastic surgery for the surplus skin when I have lost a lot of weight?

 Not necessarily.
 Slow weight loss often gives the skin time to shrink back towards its original size.
 Before any plastic surgery should be considered, your weight should have stabilized.
 This is likely to be at least a year or two after the operation.
 It is also recommended that you should have almost reached your target weight as well, before considering plastic surgery.
 Plastic surgery has all the risks and complications of major surgery of course, and could be expensive.
 We suggest that you give yourself plenty of time before you decide to have more surgery.